radektomasek/fullstack-development-notes/react-location-intro/README.md

 # Intro to React Location

 > Note: This workshop handles the legacy React Location.
-In the foreseeable future, I would like to migrate it to [Tanstack Router](https://tanstack.com/router/latest/docs/framework/react/migrate-from-react-location).
+In the foreseeable future, I would like to migrate it to [Tanstack Router for React](https://tanstack.com/router/latest/docs/framework/react/migrate-from-react-location).

 When it comes to UI routing in React, a common choice is to use [React Router](https://reactrouter.com) which, without a doubt is an amazing and proven solution and its recent release of [v6](https://reactrouter.com/docs/en/v6) confirms that.